 Airline tickets: Our airline ticket agent has looked at your hometown, looked at the best connections for you, and has made tentative reservations for your tour ....
-We will be finalizing the ticket purchase at the end of March.
+We will be finalizing the ticket purchase the first part of March.
 Prior to the purchase we will send the itinerary to you for your approval.

 Some of our tour members (traveling with parents) have a flight itinerary that is more direct and will not need to meet up with the group meeting point prior to departing the USA.
-ALL INDIVIDUAL PLAYERS (not traveling with a parent) will meet a group leader at the international meeting point and fly to Italy together.
-Individual players will return together from Italy with our group leaders into our USA arrival city, we will put you on your domestic flight home.... where you will be met by your parents.
-Players traveling with parents may have a more direct flight to their hometowns.
+ALL INDIVIDUAL PLAYERS (not traveling with a team coach, parent or other adult) will meet a group leader at the international meeting point and fly to Europe together.

 How much money do I need?

 The Real question is - how much do your parents want to spend?